 Brackish water stands somewhere between freshwater and marine water.
 In simple terms, it’s partly fresh and partly salty.

 Naturally occurring brackish water is found in water bodies where fresh streams meet the sea/ocean.

-If you’re interested in creating an environment for them that’s closest to home, as much as possible, here’s a step-by-step explanation on how to achieve that.
+If you’re interested in creating an environment for them that’s closest to home, as much as possible, here’s a step-by-step explanation of how to achieve that.

-Glass or acrylic tanks are suitable choices for a brackish water tank.
+Glass or acrylic tanks are suitable choices for brackish water tanks.
 Since the water level contains iodine, don’t use tanks with metal frames, hoods, or any other accessories made with metal.
 It will lead to corrosiveness.

 Fill a clean bucket with tap water.
 If the tap water is chlorinated, you will have to condition it before you add salt.
 Leave some space at the top as the water level will rise once you add salt.